rafoccb/rafoccb/README.md

 };
 ```

 I'm a **Front-End Developer** with a background in **Digital Games**, which gives me a unique perspective on user experience, interaction design, and feedback systems.
-I build **responsive, modern applications** that don't just work — they feel good to use.
+I build **responsive, modern applications**.

 Currently leveling up my **Full-Stack skills** and deploying production-ready projects that combine solid architecture with engaging interfaces.